 Planning and Policy Implications

-There are a variety of factors that research has yet to reach a conclusion on which will determine the effects of CAVs on greenhouse gas emissions.
+Research has yet to reach a conclusion on a variety of factors that will determine the effects of CAVs on greenhouse gas emissions.
 Whether VMT increases or decreases could be dictated by whether shared autonomous vehicles thoroughly saturate the market or personally owned vehicles continue to be the norm.
 The fuel efficiency conversation hinges largely on the adaptation or lack thereof of electric-powered CAVs.
-With the future still cloudy, additional research into these trends and others is still necessary to determine the expected outcome of CAVs.
+With the future still cloudy, additional research into these and other trends is still necessary to determine the expected outcome of CAVs.

 An understanding of our collective values and goals is also crucial to moving forward.
-Many effects of CAVs have been discussed above from the perspective of vehicle miles travelled or fuel efficiency.
+Many of the effects of CAVs discussed above have come from the perspective of vehicle miles traveled or fuel efficiency.
 However, these effects surely should be weighted and considered beyond their performance in these metrics.
-Crash reductions are most significant not for the reduction in congestion, but for the lives saved.
-The restoration of an elderly person’s access to hospitals, community centers, and food choices is important to their life and well-being, not just to the VMT on our transportation system.
+Crash reductions are most significant, not for the reduction in congestion but for the lives saved.
+The restoration of an elderly person’s access to hospitals, community centers, and food choices is important to his or her life and well-being, not just to the VMT on our transportation system.
 Sarah Hunter, a policy director for Google, states that “what we’re going to have is people who are locked at home able to get around for the first time.
 That’s a great outcome from an equity perspective.
 From a number of cars on the road perspective, not so great.”[xviii]

 With this in mind, we need to fully understand both the potential trade-offs involved in the shift to CAVs and the relative importance of each of these trade-offs to our society.
 Only once we’ve done this can we hope to enact fair, meaningful, and effective policy that will maximize the benefits and mitigate the negative externalities of the upcoming transportation revolution.